-A lymphocyte suffers many threats to its genome, including programmed mutation during differentiation1, antigen-driven proliferation and residency in diverse microenvironments.
-After developing protocols for single-cell lymphocyte expansions, we sequenced whole genomes from 717 normal naive and memory B and T lymphocytes and haematopoietic stem cells.
-All lymphocyte subsets carried more point mutations and structural variants than haematopoietic stem cells, with higher burdens in memory than naive lymphocytes, and with T cells accumulating mutations at a higher rate throughout life.
-Off-target effects of immunological diversification accounted for approximately half the additional differentiation-associated mutations in lymphocytes.
-Memory B cells acquired, on average, 18 off-target mutations genome-wide for every one on-target IGHV mutation during the germinal centre reaction.
-Structural variation was 16-fold higher in lymphocytes than stem cells, with ~15% of deletions being attributable to off target RAG activity.
-DNA damage from ultraviolet light exposure and other sporadic mutational processes generated hundreds to thousands of mutations in some memory lymphocytes.
-The mutation burden and signatures of normal B lymphocytes were broadly comparable to those seen in many B-cell cancers, suggesting that malignant transformation of lymphocytes arises from the same mutational processes active across normal ontogeny.
+The lymphocyte genome is prone to many threats, including programmed mutation during differentiation1, antigen-driven proliferation and residency in diverse microenvironments.
+Here, after developing protocols for expansion of single-cell lymphocyte cultures, we sequenced whole genomes from 717 normal naive and memory B and T cells and haematopoietic stem cells.
+All lymphocyte subsets carried more point mutations and structural variants than haematopoietic stem cells, with higher burdens in memory cells than in naive cells, and with T cells accumulating mutations at a higher rate throughout life.
+Off-target effects of immunological diversification accounted for approximately half of the additional differentiation-associated mutations in lymphocytes.
+Memory B cells acquired, on average, 18 off-target mutations genome-wide for every on-target IGHV mutation during the germinal centre reaction.
+Structural variation was 16-fold higher in lymphocytes than in stem cells, with around 15% of deletions being attributable to off-target recombinase-activating gene activity.
+DNA damage from ultraviolet light exposure and other sporadic mutational processes generated hundreds to thousands of mutations in some memory cells.
+The mutation burden and signatures of normal B cells were broadly similar to those seen in many B-cell cancers, suggesting that malignant transformation of lymphocytes arises from the same mutational processes that are active across normal ontogeny.
 The mutational landscape of normal lymphocytes chronicles the off-target effects of programmed genome engineering during immunological diversification and the consequences of differentiation, proliferation and residency in diverse microenvironments.